pbonte/Roxi-Tutorial/README.md

 :sensorRFID-Blue sosa:hasLocation :Blue .
 ```

-- Write a rule in `src/rules.n3` for inferring the `?person :isIn ?room` relation.
+- Add a rule in `src/rules.n3` to infer the `?person :isIn ?room` relation for the sensor events resulting from the Blue room.

 Now you can find the location of the person who was reported with RFID sensor observation with the following query.